BigHennars/AnOrganisation/README.md

 Name: An Organisation
 Members:
 Thomas Wakelin (105045064) - all the 2D art in game.
-Henry Lee (105335419) - Worked in engine, sound and programming.
+Henry Lee (105335419) - level design, sound, animation and programming.

 ### Controls ###
 The game requires the use of a keyboard and a mouse.